iamkarsoft/code-x/css/css-layouts.md

 - absolute positioning

-they are neither affected or do not affect any element of the page
+they are neither affected or do not affect any element of the page. this positions relative to browser viewport if the parent doesn't have a relative positioning

 ```
 li{